 Quick Guide to WCAG 2.1

-NOTE: This is a quick summary of the First Public Working Draft (FPWD) of WCAG 2.1.
+NOTE: This is a quick summary of the June 30 Public Working Draft (FPWD) of WCAG 2.1.

 How to comment?

-- Testable by expert human evaluation or automation?
+- Is it testable by expert human evaluation or automation?

-- Implementable across technologies (or are exceptions sufficient)?
+- Is it implementable across technologies (or are exceptions sufficient)?